-Interviews were conducted with the professional cast of Love’s Victory, and extracts from these are included below.
+The professional cast and director of Love’s Victory gave interviews and extracts are included below.
 Further details of the cast, the creative team and information about the venue and the author can be found in the Love’s Victory Programme .

 Maggie Wignall (role of Musella)